Ebiinesh/from-rtl-to-silicon-week-2/Part1/README1.md

-# 🧩 Week 2 — BabySoC Fundamentals & Functional Modelling
+#  Week 2: Part 1 - BabySoC Fundamentals & Functional Modelling

 > "In the world of silicon, understanding the system before building the circuits is the key to success."

 ---

-## 📋 Table of Contents
+## Table of Contents

 - [Objective](#-objective)
 - [What is a System-on-Chip (SoC)?](#-what-is-a-system-on-chip-soc)